 The EBA Guidelines specify that the relevant servicer should be considered to have the requisite elements of the criterion if it is "an entity that is subject to prudential and capital regulation and supervision in the Union".
-The Originator of this transaction is a financial intermediary authorised in Italy and is therefore subject to prudential and capital regulation.
+The Originator of this transaction is a bank authorised in Italy and is therefore prudentially regulated.